yusukebe/kitajs-html/README.md

 <kebab-case kebab-case="value"></kebab-case>
 ```

-Note, if you are using `Typescript`, you will have to extend `JSX` namespace to allow it:
+Note, if you are using `TypeScript`, you will have to extend `JSX` namespace to allow it:

 ```tsx
 interface MathPower {